atch2203/blog/src/content/blog/ledsticks.md

 </video>

 ## So what next?
 I still have plans to make them better, since the drag/air resistance still feels off compared to normal sundia sticks.
+Here is a list of improvements that I'm planning to make sometime in the future:
+- Use thin neopixels (5mm wide) and 6mm IDx8mm OD tubing
+	- This may cause issues, since

-## Side quest: rings
+## Side quest: magforce rings
 While at practice, I noticed that some TASC members used plastic rings for their magforces.
 However, the rings only came with certain magforces from our Sundia USA dealer, so I decided to figure out how to 3d print our own.
 One thing led to another, and I ended up designing rings for magforces, evos, and falcons.
 To be honest, designing the patterns in the rings took longer than tuning them due to my bad graphic/artistic design skills.